CRM and Pipeline Management for Content Marketers: Measuring Success with Lauren Lang

 How can you use CRM data from Salesforce and HubSpot to better manage your pipeline?

-Salesforce and HubSpot are both powerful CRMs in their own right with unique strengths and weaknesses.
-Every sales and marketing team knows they’re the lynchpin of any solid GTM strategy and key to success.
-So how do you get your CRM data into another tool where you can process and analyze it?
+Salesforce and HubSpot are both powerful CRMs in their own right.
+Every sales and marketing team knows they’re the lynchpin of any solid GTM strategy.
+So how do you get your CRM data into another tool where you can analyze it?

 With Unito.